 Maybe you can switch shampoos?
 Look for one specifically designed for oily hair.
 I am personally not a fan of dry shampoos.
-I still find it weird that people would apply that to dirty hair (wouldn’t it make it more dirty?).posted about 1 year ago
+I still find it weird that people would apply that to dirty hair (wouldn’t it make it more dirty?).posted over 1 year ago

 ^ they’re not supposed to ‘clean’ your hair, they’re supposed to absorb oil buildup honestly I’ve tried at least 6 different dry shampoos, and all of them made my hair feel sticky and gross like hairspray.
 You might have better luck with powdered formulas vs. spray formulas, but I’ve found that baby powder (or even flour) works well for me when I need it.

-sounds counterintuitive, but if you limit yourself to washing your hair every other day or less, it won’t get greasy as fast (though it takes some time to adjust).posted about 1 year ago
+sounds counterintuitive, but if you limit yourself to washing your hair every other day or less, it won’t get greasy as fast (though it takes some time to adjust).posted over 1 year ago

 You definitely should switch your shampoo and conditioner.
 Try Joico shampoo and conditioner.
 They have jumbo size bottles for $20 a piece, but they last for months.
 Also if you don’t mind spending a bit more money look into Living Proof shampoo and conditioner.
 The formula allows the hair to stay clean without having to wash your hair every day.
 Their products are AMAZING, but like I said they are a little bit more expensive.
 Lastly, when conditioning your hair try to avoid getting it into your roots and scalp just coating the ends of your hair.
-That alone will help a lot.posted about 1 year ago
+That alone will help a lot.posted over 1 year ago